Patchett/TradeLog/README.md

 Updates
 10/16/2020
-Fixed background not showing and adjusted location of frames to match. changed word "got" to "Received" changed word "Lose" to "Gave" added notes in code removed blank space at bottom of frame
+Fixed background not showing and adjusted location of frames to match.
+Changed word "got" to "Received".
+Changed word "Lose" to "Gave".
+Added notes in code.
+Removed blank space at bottom of frame.
-Trade history window completed!
+Trade history window completed!.
+Changelog removed and moved here.
+Removed un needed image file.
+Fixed position of Notify check box and dropdown menu on trade window.

 10/12/20
 - Whisper text changed on completion of a trade to "Trade with [%t] was COMPLETED.
 Thank you for using Starlight Boosting!
 Discord.gg/SLB".